cfoust/cy/docs/src/keybindings.md

 # Keybindings

-In `cy`, keybindings consist of a sequence of one or more keys that execute Janet code when you type them.
+In `cy`, a keybinding consists of a sequence of one or more keys that executes Janet code after completion.
 You define new key sequences with the {{api key/bind}} function.

 For example: